geudde/attic-chest/pages/06.season-5/05.meeting-62/11.spice/docs.md

 O Muse of Modern Warfare, list the call!
 Whether thou fliest o’er Hispania’s fields
 To mark the deeds of Wellington; or sailst
-Sublime o’er ocean’s waves to learn th’exploits
+Sublime o’er ocean’s waves to learn th’ exploits
 Of Britain’s nautic sons; and bring them home
 To swell each journal’s columns, and to feed
 The patriotic wights who live on news;